rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscMutateMongo.md

 - There is a single argument of type AddMosaicSourceInput.
 - Returns MosaicAsyncResponse.
-### createondemanddatabasebackup
-Take an on-demand snapshot for a MongoDB database

-Supported in v9.0+
-Initiates a job to take an on-demand, full or incremental snapshot of the specified MongoDB database.

-- There are 2 arguments.
-    - input - CreateOnDemandMongoDatabaseSnapshotInput: Input for V1CreateOnDemandMongoDatabaseSnapshot.
-    - attributes - list of FeatureFlagAttributeInputs: List of attributes used to evaluate the feature flag.
-- Returns AsyncRequestStatus.
 ### deletedbsource
 Remove a registered MongoDB source from NoSQL cluster.